cmarteepants/finding_donors/README.md

-# Data Scientist Nanodegree Project: Finding Donors for CharityML
+# Data Scientist ND Project: Finding Donors for CharityML
----
 ## Install

 This project requires **Python 3.x** and the following Python libraries installed: